chadstr/advent-of-code/README.md

 # advent_of_code
-Repository containing my solutions to Advent of Code (https://adventofcode.com) annual programming challenges.
+Repository containing my solutions to the Advent of Code (https://adventofcode.com) annual programming challenge.